-the vacancy arose less than six (6) months after the last AGM the Board must refer the appointment to the BAP which should seek to fill the vacancy in accordance with Rule 18, with such modifications as to timing as it considers appropriate to fill the vacancy as soon as reasonably practicable;
+the vacancy arose less than six (6) months after the last AGM the Board must refer the appointment to the BAP which should seek to fill the vacancy in accordance with Rule 19, with such modifications as to timing as it considers appropriate to fill the vacancy as soon as reasonably practicable;

-An Elected Board Member:

-Surfing New Zealand Incorporated must unless agreed otherwise by a majority of the Members eligible to vote for the position, call for nominations and conduct an election by secret ballot whether in person or by postal or electronic voting to fill the vacancy.
+an Elected Board Member, then Surfing New Zealand Incorporated must, unless agreed otherwise by a majority of the Members eligible to vote for the position, call for nominations and conduct an election by secret ballot whether in person or by postal or electronic voting to fill the vacancy.

-An individual who fills a vacancy under Rule 18.8 continues the term of the Board Member they replace.
+An individual who fills a vacancy under Rule 19.4 continues the term of the Board Member they replace.

+Every Board Member must, in writing:

+consent to be a Board Member; and

+certify that they are not disqualified from being elected, appointed or holding office as a Board Member by this Constitution or under section 47 of the Act.

-Ineligibility: An individual seeking appointment, election, or to remain in office as a Board Member is eligible to do so whether or not they are a Member of Surfing New Zealand Incorporated, but the following individuals are not eligible for appointment, election, or to remain in office as a Board Member:
+Disqualification: An individual seeking appointment, election, or to remain in office as a Board Member is eligible to do so whether or not they are a Member of Surfing New Zealand Incorporated, but the following individuals are disqualified from being appointed, elected, or remaining in office as a Board Member:

 an employee of, or contractor to Surfing New Zealand Incorporated;

-an undischarged bankrupt or is subject to a condition not yet fulfilled or any order under the Insolvency Act 1967;

-an individual who has been convicted of any offence punishable by a term of imprisonment of two (2) or more years (whether or not imprisonment is imposed) unless that individual has obtained a pardon or has served the sentence imposed;

-an individual who is prohibited from being a director or officer or promoter or of being involved in management of a company or society, trust, charity or other organisation;

-an individual who is subject to a property order made that the person is lacking in competence to manage their own affairs under the Protection of Personal and Property Rights Act 1988.
+a person who is disqualified from being elected, appointed or holding office as a Board Member under section 47 of the Act;

+a person who has been removed as a Board Member following a process under this Constitution or the Regulations .

-If any of the circumstances listed in Rule 18.10 occur to a Board Member, that Board Member is deemed to have vacated his/her office upon the relevant authority making an order or finding against the Board Member of any of those circumstances.
-If a Board Member becomes an employee of Surfing New Zealand Incorporated then upon appointment to such position, that Board Member is deemed to have vacated his/her office as a Board Member.
+If any of the circumstances listed in Rule 19.7(b) occur to a Board Member, that Board Member is deemed to have vacated their office upon the relevant authority making an order or finding against the Board Member of any of those circumstances.
+If a Board Member becomes an employee or contractor of Surfing New Zealand Incorporated then upon appointment to such position, that Board Member is deemed to have vacated their office as a Board Member.

 A Board Member who is no longer eligible because they have served the maximum term allowed may still stand again or be considered by the BAP if the BAP decides there is no reasonable replacement.

+Suspension of Board Member: If a Board Member is or may be the subject of an allegation or notice relating to a matter described under Rule 19.7(b) or any other circumstances arise in relation to a Board Member which are or may be of concern to the Board, the remaining Board Members may, by Special Resolution, suspend the Board Member from the Board and set conditions it requires pending the final determination of the allegation, notice or circumstances.
+Before imposing any suspension, the Board Member must be given notice of the suspension.

-Removal of Board Member: The Members in an SGM called for this purpose may, by Special Resolution, remove any Board Member if the Members consider the Board Member has breached his or her duties as specified in Rule 19.
+Removal of Board Member: The Members in an SGM called for this purpose may, by Special Resolution, remove any Board Member if the Members consider the Board Member has breached their duties as specified in Rule 19.

-Upon receiving a request for an SGM for the purpose of removing a Board Member, the Chief Executive notifies the Members of the SGM in accordance with this Constitution and also sends the notice to all Board Members.
+Upon receiving a request for an SGM for the purpose of removing a Board Member, the Chief Executive must notify the Members of the SGM in accordance with this Constitution and send the notice to all Board Members.

 Before voting on the resolution to remove a Board Member, the Board Member affected by the proposed resolution is given the opportunity prior to and at the SGM to make submissions in writing and/or verbally to the Board and the Members about the proposed resolution.